lyubogeorgiev/Java-Advanced/Stack_Queue/README.md

 This is an exercise about putting elements to a queue with offer() and polling out with poll().
 Also for the problem solution is used a function to find the minimum element in the queue, which looks like this: queue.stream().min(Integer::compareTo).orElse(0); which returns Optional.

+Exercise 05 - Balanced Parenthesis
+-

+A problem where a basic string input is provided in the console by the user.
+The input consists of only open - "(", "[", "{" or close - ")", "]", "}" parenthesis.
+The close parenthesis have to match the open parenthesis by type and distance.
+The provided solution is by using 2 Lists as a table for open and close parenthesis.
+The matching open nd close parenthesis have the same indexes in their corresponding list, so basically we are finding the index of the open parenthesis and check if it corresponds to the index of the closing parenthesis in the list of closing parenthesis.
+A stack is implemented for keeping track of the order of open parenthesis.